Mastering the Andes: The Engineering and Strategic Genius Behind Inca Fortresses and Watchtowers

 Choquequirao, located in the Apurímac Valley about 60 miles west of Cusco, is often called the "sister of Machu Picchu" because of its similar design and layout.
 The complex covers an area of about 75 acres and includes terraces, plazas, and residential buildings, all built in the ashlar style.
 The fortress sits on a ridge at an elevation of around 10,000 feet, with steep canyons on three sides providing natural defensive barriers.

 The strategic importance of Choquequirao is clear: it guarded the route into the Vilcabamba region, a remote area that became the last stronghold of the Inca resistance after the Spanish conquest.
 The fortress was used by the rebel Inca Manco Inca in the 1530s, and it remained hidden from the Spanish for centuries.
 The terraces at Choquequirao are among the most extensive in the Inca world, and they include arrangements of white stone that form symbolic patterns visible from above.
-The site is now accessible to hikers, but its remote location preserves a sense of mystery.
+The site is now accessible to hikers via a multi-day trek, but its remote location preserves a sense of discovery.

 Pisac and Ollantaytambo: Valley Defenders